 - In the early days the chief success of the New Deal was in providing relief for the destitute and jobless, and in the creation of millions of extra jobs. - Confidence was restored in the financial system and the government, and some historians think it may even have prevented a violent revolution. - The public works schemes and the Tennessee Valley Authority provided services of lasting value. - Welfare benefits such as the 1935 Social Security Act were an important step towards a welfare state.
-Although 'rugged individualism' was still a vital ing ent in American society, the American government had accepted that it had a duy to help those in need. - Many of the other innovations were continued national direction of resources collective bargaining between workers and management became accepted normal. - Some historians believe that Roosevelt's greatest achievement was to preserve what might be called 'the American middle way' - democracy and free enterprise - at a time when other states, like Germany and Italy, had responded to similar crises by turning to fascism.
-Federal government authority over the state government5 had increased anM?cosevel1 had put in place the structures to enable Washington 10 manage the economy and social policy.
+Although 'rugged individualism' was still a vital ingredient in American society, the American government had accepted that it had a duty to help those in need. - Many of the other innovations were continued national direction of resources and collective bargaining between workers and management became accepted as normal. - Some historians believe that Roosevelt's greatest achievement was to preserve what might be called 'the American middle way' democracy and free enterprise at a time when other states, like Germany and Italy, had responded to similar crises by turning to fascism.
+Federal government authority over the state governments had increased and Roosevelt had put in place the structures to enable Washington to manage the economy and social policy.